Erik1007/mildew-detection-project/README.md

 ## Introduction
 ********************

+A customer is in search of a more efficient way of determining if their crop (Cherry Leaves) has been infected with a powdery mildew fungi or if it healthy.
+Thier current method of crop inspection is to manually inspect leaves on every tree in thier plantation; which is both time consumming and expensive.
 This project is to facilitate the means to create a Data Analysis Machine Learning Tool that can accuratly determine if an upladed image of a Cherry Leafe contains a healthy Cherry Leaf or one infected with a powedery Mildew.
+The outcome goal of this project is to positivly impact the customers' profit margins by combining visual imagary with Machine Learning to save time, labor, resources and most of all, the health of the harvest.